buncram/cram-soc/deps/bio/README.md

 When the `quanta` value is identical across all cores, the cores will all run in lock-step with each other.
 However, the user is free to configure the per-core `quanta` however they see fit.

-Reads to this register return an undefined value and have no effect on the clocking of the block.
+Reads from this register return `0`.

 ## GPIO R21-26